FHantke/brave-browser-wiki/PageGraph.md

 PageGraph is included in all builds of Brave starting with version 1.46, though enabling it requires passing some command line arguments.
 The easiest way to run PageGraph is to use [`pagegraph-crawl`](https://github.com/brave-experiments/pagegraph-crawl/) tools and scripts, which automate enabling PageGraph in Brave, launching Brave, and recording the resulting graph files.

-*Note* that recording builtin JS APIs requires [nightly Brave builds](https://brave.com/download-nightly/). this choice is made to slightly optimize the performance of the Beta and Stable builds that most Brave users use.
+*Note* that recording builtin JS APIs requires [nightly Brave builds](https://brave.com/download-nightly/).
+This choice is made to slightly optimize the performance of the Beta and Stable builds that most Brave users use.
+A list of which Web APIs are instrumented can be found in [python interface.py](https://github.com/brave/brave-core/blob/master/chromium_src/third_party/blink/renderer/bindings/scripts/bind_gen/interface.py#L32) file which controls, at build time, which APIs are instrumented.
+You can instrument additional APIs by indicating additional APIs in this file, and rebuilding Brave.

 PageGraph's name comes from the graph-based representation of the document's execution it builds in memory.
 Every relevant event in the document (a node being created, a network request being triggered, a script being executed, etc.) is recorded in the graph, noting both the relevant event, and the event's cause.